rust-lang/rust/src/doc/style-guide/src/principles.md

 # Guiding principles and rationale

-When deciding on style guidelines, the style team tried to be guided by the following principles (in rough priority order):
+When deciding on style guidelines, the style team follows these guiding principles (in rough priority order):

 * readability
     - scan-ability